Year in Review

 I am fascinated by the concept of airports as artports and consequently launched a column of the same name a couple of years back.
 If airports are to represent and showcase the culture and heritage of a city, region or country, art is a good place to start.

-But one stands out to me above all others, Vancouver International Airport’s art programme embraces Canada’s largest public collection of Northwest Coast art with pride, joy and respect in equal measure.
+But one stands out to me above all others: Vancouver International Airport’s art programme embraces Canada’s largest public collection of Northwest Coast art with pride, joy and respect in equal measure.

 Focused on First Nations art and anchored by the interrelated themes of land, sea and sky, the programme offers a magnificent encapsulation of community, cultural heritage and place.
+What an outstandingly comprehensive and authentic statement of sense of place.

 Specialist store of the year – Mundo Fantástico da Sardinha Portuguesa (The Fantastic World of Portuguese Sardines), Humberto Delgado (Lisbon) Airport